-- Impossibility or unwillingness to take oral drugs - \ Geographical, psychological or other non-medical conditions interfering with follow-up - \ Uncontrolled severe illness or medical condition (including uncontrolled diabetes mellitus or active systemic or local bacterial, viral, fungal or yeast infection) - \ Symptomatic CNS metastases or history of psychiatric disorder that would prohibit the understanding and giving of informed consent. - \ Chemotherapy or immunotherapy (other than LHRH analogues) within the last 4 weeks before study inclusion. - \ Prior treatment with cabazitaxel - \ Successive treatment with both abiraterone and enzalutamide in the post-docetaxel setting - \ Radiotherapy to 40% or more of the bone marrow - \ Known hypersensitivity to corticosteroids - \ History of severe hypersensitivity reaction (\grade 3) to docetaxel - \ History of severe hypersensitivity reaction (\grade 3) to polysorbate 80 containing drugs - \ Concurrent or planned treatment with strong inhibitors or strong inducers of cytochrome P450 3A4/5 (a one week wash-out period is necessary for patients who are already on these treatments) (see Appendix C) - \ Concomitant vaccination with yellow fever vaccine - \ Abnormal liver functions consisting of any of the following (within 21 days before treatment group allocation): - \ Total bilirubin $> 1.5 \times ULN$ (except for patients with documented Gilbert\s disease) - \ If total bilirubin $> 1 \times ULN$ or AST $> 1.5 \times ULN$ inclusion is permitted but cabazitaxel dose should be reduced 20 mg/m2 - 6 Phase 2 multicenter study determining the response to Cabazitaxel in metastatic ...
-2-05-2025
+- \ Geographical, psychological or other non-medical conditions interfering with follow-up - \ Uncontrolled severe illness or medical condition (including uncontrolled diabetes mellitus or active systemic or local bacterial, viral, fungal or yeast infection) - \ Symptomatic CNS metastases or history of psychiatric disorder that would prohibit the understanding and giving of informed consent. - \ Chemotherapy or immunotherapy (other than LHRH analogues) within the last 4 weeks before study inclusion. - \ Prior treatment with cabazitaxel - \ Successive treatment with both abiraterone and enzalutamide in the post-docetaxel setting - \ Radiotherapy to 40% or more of the bone marrow - \ Known hypersensitivity to corticosteroids - \ History of severe hypersensitivity reaction (\grade 3) to docetaxel - \ History of severe hypersensitivity reaction (\grade 3) to polysorbate 80 containing drugs - \ Concurrent or planned treatment with strong inhibitors or strong inducers of cytochrome P450 3A4/5 (a one week wash-out period is necessary for patients who are already on these treatments) (see Appendix C of protocol) - \ Concomitant vaccination with yellow fever vaccine - \ Abnormal liver functions consisting of any of the following (within 21 days before treatment group allocation): - \ Total bilirubin > 1.5 x ULN (except for patients with documented Gilbert's disease) - \ If total bilirubin > 1 x ULN or AST > 1.5 x ULN inclusion is permitted but cabazitaxel dose should be reduced 20 mg/m2